CodersCrew/coderscrew-website/CONTRIBUTION.md

 # Installation

 To start you need to clone [this git repository](https://github.com/CodersCrew/coderscrew-website).
+Run `npm install` and `npm run dev` for development environment.

 ## Requirements